agarrharr/settings/README.md

 - [ ] Make control key also escape key when hit by itself
 - [ ] Figure out what to do with extra keys
 - [ ] Add music buttons to ergodox
+- [ ] Add super key to ergodox
+- [ ] Use superkey for moving windows
+- [ ] Make key binding to move windows between screens
 - [ ] Figure how to control mouse with ergodox
 - [ ] Add instructions for Surfingkeys and config file
 - [ ] Learn Surfingkeys